Pulmonary Rehabilitation

 Who can benefit from pulmonary rehabilitation?

-What types of exercises are included in pulmonary rehabilitation?
+What types of exercises are used in pulmonary rehabilitation?

 Is pulmonary rehabilitation covered by insurance?

-It can help improve symptoms and quality of life, but may not improve lung function itself.
+While pulmonary rehabilitation can help manage symptoms and improve quality of life, it may not necessarily improve lung function, but rather help individuals adapt to their condition.

 If you have any feedback, please get in touch.